lauren-montigue/Coding-Project-Portfolio/MST-TSP-GeoPathSolver/README.md

 1. **MST**: Uses a Minimum Spanning Tree (MST) to approximate TSP solutions.
 2. **FASTTSP**: Constructs a near-optimal TSP solution using a heuristic insertion method.
-3. **OPTTSP**: Improves TSP solutions from FASTTSP with a combination of permutation generation and pruning (branch-and-bound) strategies.
+3. **OptTSP**: Improves TSP solutions from FASTTSP with a combination of permutation generation and pruning (branch-and-bound) strategies.

 This project showcases my understanding of graph algorithms, heuristic methods, and optimization techniques to tackle computationally complex problems.
 All files in this project are my own work.